RadioAstronomySoftwareGroup/pyuvdata/docs/conventions.rst

     interpolated to provide exact position information for phasing).
-  - ``"driftscan"``: A driftscan phase center is similar to a sidereal one, except that the phase center is assumed to be static within the observer frame, and therefore desribed by a single pair of horizontal coordinates (i..e, azimuth and elevation).
+  - ``"driftscan"``: A driftscan phase center is similar to a sidereal one, except that the phase center is assumed to be static within the observer frame, and therefore described by a single pair of horizontal coordinates (i..e, azimuth and elevation).
   - ``"unprojected"``: An unprojected phase center is a bit of an oxymoron, in that it denotes when no phasing has been applied (and therefore no phase center exists).
 In this context, geometric delays are *not* compensated for, but *uvw*-coordinates